|Name||Cr||Method of study||Time||Location||Organiser|

 Contact teaching only.

-Full participation in lectures is expected.
-Any anticipated exceptions should be discussed with the lecturer before signing up for the course.
+Full participation in contact sessions is expected.
+Exceptions may be made for up to two sessions if necessary.
+Any anticipated exceptions should be discussed with the lecturer in advance.